svenhjol/charmony/README.md

-# Charmony nano
+# Charmony

-A really small client-only library for Charmony mods.
+A really small embedded library for Charmony mods.